 Important themes such as enterprise, citizenship, sustainable development, international education and creativity need to be developed in a range of contexts.
 Learning related to these themes is therefore built in to the experiences and outcomes across the curriculum areas.

-We have developed learning materials that are tailored to the Scottish Curriculum for Excellence to help pupils of all ages learn about Fair Trade through their experience; whether it is through arts and crafts, music or discussions.
+We have gathered learning materials that are tailored to the Scottish Curriculum for Excellence to help pupils of all ages learn about Fair Trade through their experience; whether it is through arts and crafts, music or discussions.

 Fairtrade Cotton Schoolwear Campaign